Zutek3134/zutek3134.github.io/README.md

 8. I say random things randomly.
 9. I surf the official [Mandarin Dictionary](https://dict.revised.moe.edu.tw/index.jsp) distributed by the Ministry of Education often, for fun.
 10. I use GitHub as personal wiki.
+10. Officially no longer an adolescent in April 16th, 2025.